Soumendu-Python/DATA-SCIENCE-PROJECTS/JOB-A-THON/README.md

 # Other Submission made
 One of the other submissions made has also been uploaded here in this folder.
 The final machine learning model selected here was Ada-Boost Classifier model.

 In this, categorical variables are directly Label Encoded.
-Also the data imbalance has been maintained due to inherent weight updation properties of Ada-Boost Classifier model of updating the weak learners after every iteration.
+Also the data imbalance has been maintained due to inherent weight updation properties of Ada-Boost Classifier model of updating the weights of weak learners after every iteration.

 The final data has been trained using the AdaboostClassifier() which gave me a local accuracy of 0.80, public leaderboard score of 0.7126 and private leaderboard score of 0.7508.